carnistclaims/carnistclaims.github.io/README.md

 ### How can I support this page?

 At the moment there are two methods of support: 1.
 Just use the page whenever you're in an argument and 2.
 Help by suggesting edits on [github](https://github.com/carnistclaims/carnistclaims.github.io/issues) by opening an 'issue'.

-### I want to build a site like this.
-How did you make this website?

-It's just a bunch of markdown files I run through Jinja templates that use getbootstrap, and about 50 lines of python that turns them into code and inserts them into the claims index.

 ### What if your website disappears?